Program Help

 control the deep-sea wave height and direction.
 Wave length is controlled by Depth.

 Notice that wind GUSTS do not affect waves but will definitively affect sailing; also in this tab you can add FOG effects and you can change time-of-day.
 Here you have to play a little bit to make it “realistic”.
-For instance: in deep sea you should increase depth which will increase wave length.
+For instance: in deep sea you should increase depth which naturally will increase wave length, like in the real world.

 Weather tab